Dear cancer survivor,

 - Avoid honey.
 Just as infants under the age of one should not eat honey due to the risk of botulism, honey should be avoided by those who are immunosuppressed.

 Doctors often sneer if we produce info downloaded from the Internet.
-Yes, there are a lot of charlatans out there, preying on vulnerable people, but it doesn’t take much intelligence to sort out which websites to trust.
+Yes, there are a lot of charlatans out there, preying on vulnerable people, you’ll soon suss out which websites to trust.
 Now I go to the top American cancer hospital websites for invaluable information – French sites are good too, although perhaps not as informative. https://aftercancers.com/category/american-european-websites/

 You will find the NHS is not ‘the envy of the world’.
 During treatment I was working all over Europe, and found that European cancer treatment can knock spots off what we get.
-Working as I did I could book myself into local hospitals and took advantage of this
+Working as I did, when long-term side effects started, I ould book myself into local hospitals all over Europe; found it was very easy – and much cheaper than going private in UK.

 European system gives doctors time to TALK to us and discuss different options, rather than shoving pills at you.

 Exercise is helpful, rather than antidepressant pills.
-Or massage – during treatment in Europe I would be given this every day.
+Or massage – during treatment in Europe I would be given massage every day.
 More info on https://aftercancers.com/is-massage-ok-for-cancer-survivors/

-Some cancer hospitals and support centres provide massage for free; take advantage of this, it make you feel good in yourself.
+In the UK, some cancer hospitals and support centres have charities that provide massage for free; take advantage of this, it make you feel good in yourself.

 When discussing a prescription, ask if other options are available.
 Making informed decisions about your condition helps you choose best treatment for you.

 I sailed through treatment UNTIL I was put on my first Hormonal Drug – Tamoxifen.
-Starting to get side effects doctors didn’t know what to do – so I went to France where they knew how to help me.
+Starting to get side effects doctors didn’t know what to do – so I went to France where they knew how to help me with side effects..

 Some medications, particularly antibiotics, cause allergic reactions.
 If you have had an allergic reaction to medication in the past, a prescription might be in the same family of drugs that caused your allergic reaction.